absinthe0223/guide/README.md

 Each partner is responsible for reading, understanding, and complying with this guide.
 Our goal is to work together towards a work environment that is constructive and supports both personal and professional growth.

 _**This document is subject to change without prior notice.
 Ultimately, all payments beyond basic salaries and taxes are at the discretion of the company.
-It is the employees due diligence to check on this periodically for changes.**_
+It is the employees' due diligence to check on this periodically for changes.**_